coq/coq/doc/sphinx/addendum/micromega.rst

 .. tacn:: psatz
    :name: psatz

-This tactic explores the :math:`\mathit{Cone}` by increasing degrees – hence the depth parameter :math:`n`.
+   This tactic explores the *Cone* by increasing degrees – hence the depth parameter *n*.
 In theory, such a proof search is complete – if the goal is provable the search eventually stops.
 Unfortunately, the external oracle is using numeric (approximate) optimization techniques that might miss a refutation.

    To illustrate the working of the tactic, consider we wish to prove the following Coq goal:

 .. coqtop:: all

    Require Import ZArith Psatz.
    Open Scope Z_scope.
    Goal forall x, -x^2 >= 0 -> x - 1 >= 0 -> False.
    intro x.
    psatz Z 2.

 As shown, such a goal is solved by ``intro x. psatz Z 2.``.
 The oracle returns the cone expression :math:`2 \times (x-1) + (\mathbf{x-1}) \times (\mathbf{x−1}) + -x^2`